Ward Body Works: 1960s

-In the 1960s, Ward School Bus Manufacturing, Inc. began a series of updates that would modernize manufacturing and production.
+In the 1960s, Ward Body Works began a series of updates that would modernize manufacturing and production.
 To catalog the various state and local regulations affecting school bus specifications, in 1964, company owner Charles Ward set up a computer mainframe (using IBM 360s).
 In the same year, Ward performed the first independent rollover test on a school bus, discovering issues related to structural integrity.

 During 1967, the assembly line in the Conway facility was upgraded to a moving assembly line, a first in the bus industry.
-In 1969, the recommendations from the crash test were published, finding that an inconsistent number of fasteners among manufacturers could lead to poor joint strength.
-The findings would be used in part to government recommendations for school bus joint strength.
-Following the 1968 retirement of Dave Ward, Ward Body Works remained a family-owned company, with son Charles Ward handling operations.